-Wind instruments such as horn were being used in Anglo-Saxon England by the 10th century.
-And by the 11th century, Anglo-Saxon music utilised a vast variety of instruments including the rebec, flutes, drums, bells and panpipes.
+Wind instruments such as horns were being used in Anglo-Saxon England by the 10th century.
+And by the 11th century, Anglo-Saxon music utilised a vast variety of instruments including the rebec, flutes, drums, bells, and panpipes.

 Music was a regular part of Anglo-Saxon feasts where soft music was played during dining to aid in digestion while more jovial music was later played by the guests assembled.
 In fact, it was a common tradition among the Anglo-Saxons for all guests at a feast to come together and then play the harp one after the other.

 Male members of the Anglo-Saxon nobility were expected to know how to play the harp and their failure to do so occasioned embarrassment at events such as a feast.

 There is some evidence in historical sources that like the music traditions in many other parts of the medieval world, poets in Anglo-Saxon England frequently made use of an instrument to accompany their poetry recitals.

 Poetry comprising of heroic ballads and epic historical narratives was common in Anglo-Saxon England and the poets probably used a harp or some other stringed instruments when reciting their compositions to a crowd.